tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 Processed for Claimed invoices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the invoice has been Accepted by the SII **it can not be cancelled in Odoo**.
+Once the invoice has been Accepted by the SII **it can not be cancelled in CoquiAPPs**.
 In case you get
 a Claim for your customer the correct way to proceed is with a Credit Note to either cancel the
 Invoice or correct it.
 Please refer to the :ref:`chile/credit-notes` section for more details.